These are RI’s top 10 baby names of 2023

 The R.I.
 Department of Health on Wednesday released its preliminary annual list of the most popular baby names in Rhode Island for the year, and found a few changes compared with 2022.

-For the second year in a row, the most popular name for baby girls was Charlotte, but the name Sophia jumped from No. 7 in 2022 to second place this year.
-Olivia bounced back to No. 3, after falling from No. 1 in 2021 to No. 4 in 2022.
+For the second year in a row, the most popular name for baby girls was Charlotte, but the name Sophia jumped to second place this year, up from No. 7 in 2022.
+And the name Olivia bounced back to No. 3, after falling from No. 1 in 2021 to No. 4 in 2022.

 Most of the top 10 names were the same as last year, but two new entries joined the list: Nora and Mia.